hoshikawa2/oic_migration_api/README.md

       "HEADER_VALUE" : ""
     } ]

+You can find these file here: [source_apis.json](files%2Fsource_apis.json)

 ## Task 2: Understand the OCI API Gateway Deployment Data

 Often, a simple structure is enough to implement an API, but as details such as security, header rules, parameters or other details appear, the JSON structure becomes larger.
 Well, this would be the complete JSON structure for any type of deployment.
 We will use it in our OIC flow.
+You can find the file here: [apigw_structure.json](files%2Fapigw_structure.json)

      {
         "requestPolicies": {